 That sounds so convenient and, pardon the pun, smart.

 But, do we really want Google to have that much access to our lives just to save a buck?

 It’s scary to think of giving even more access to our lives to global corporations such as Google with their Nest, Apple with HomeKit, Vivant, Phillips, ADT with Pulse, Lowe’s with Iris, and even Amazon with their foray into the smart home through Alexa, the intelligent personal assistant.
 If, however, we blithely accept the fact that Big Brother has won, we could at least consider one of the other advantages that a smart home could offer us: You could save money on your homeowner’s insurance.

 The companies selling smart home devices love to tout how the savings will simply add up.
 One company whose services shall remain unnamed even suggested that the amount you could save on your homeowner’s insurance might even pay for the cost of the smart system itself!

 While it’d be an awesome boon if your homeowner’s insurance savings could begin to cover the cost of purchasing these systems, they don’t.

 That doesn’t even factor in the monthly maintenance costs on many home automation systems.
-Tech guru websites predict that it’ll be at least 2019 before any real savings are realized by homeowners through their insurance policies because, they explain, the systems are too new and don’t have sufficient standardization for their risk assessment departments to calculate across the board savings estimates.
+Tech guru websites predict that it’ll be at least 2019 before any real savings are realized by homeowners through their insurance policies because they explain, that the systems are too new and don’t have sufficient standardization for their risk assessment departments to calculate across-the-board savings estimates.